kunhwiko/concepts/how_to_compsci.md

 Dynamic Configuration : Configurations outside the codebase, takke immediate change, but harder to test

+How do we prevent malicious requests (DoS attacks?)

-Rate Limiting : limit number of operations, possibly in different tiers (strong against DoS attacks)
+Rate Limiting : limit number of operations, possibly in different tiers
   1) Criteria : Request frequency, User/IP Address, Region, Server (10,000 requests at a time)
   2) Typically use another database/cache to check for rate limiting (Redis) because in-memory cache at the server level becomes less useful when clients get redirected to another server

-Pub/Sub Model : publisher sends info to a topic, and subscribers to the topic can consume the information
-  1) saves time for the publisher to have to maintain a roster queue or independently sending messages to subscriber
-  2) solves the problem of publisher failing to send messages to everyone due to an interference

  Usages for data
-  1) Logging : the collection of data to use for analytics
+  1) Logging : the collection of data to use for recording/finding errors/analytics
-  2) Monitoring : analyze data for insights
+  2) Monitoring : having transparent ways to analyze data for insights
   3) Alerting : alert of significant changes in data

+What if a client was streaming for data and the server goes down.
+What if really important data doesn't get sent due to interferance?

+Pub/Sub Model : publisher sends messages (info) to a topic (channel), and subscribers to the topic can consume the information
+  1) servers becomes independent of communicating with clients
+  2) clients are guaranteed "at least once delivery" of messages, if a topic loses connection to a subscriber, it will attempt to resend messages
+  3) messages are sent using a queue (guarantees ordering)
+  4) subscribers are able to replay messages or filter their subscriptions
+Idempotency : a characteristic where the outcome is always the same no matter how many times an operation is performed
+  1) Did the subscriber receive the message?
+(Idempotent)   Increment Youtube View Counter (Non-idempotent)

 ```

 ##### Microservices